 Government agency representatives, municipal analysts and investors, software providers, and other users of state and local government data are invited to review and comment on the data standards developed to represent sections of the Annual Comprehensive Financial Report.
-This is Version 0.3 of the Demonstration Release, which builds on the previous Demonstration Release and now […more]
+This is Version 0.3 of the Demonstration Release, which builds on the previous Demonstration Release (August, 2020) […more]